A Topic Coverage Approach to Evaluation of Topic Models

 Namely, in case of the \css measure, if two models contain an identical topic that is not in the reference set, the similarity will be negatively affected.
-Such a model topic not in the reference set could be either a missing conceptual topic or a commonly occuring stopwords or noisy topic.
-On the other hand, the \cdcs measure will succesfully match the same topic occuring in models being compared.
+Such a model topic not in the reference set could be either a missing conceptual topic or a commonly occurring stopwords or noisy topic.
+On the other hand, the \cdcs measure will successfully match the same topic occurring in models being compared.

 Stability of topic models is, by definition, the property of the modeling setup to consistently produce the same topics.
 Since the topic models are expected to produce topics that can be interpreted as concepts, this implies that stability can be viewed as a property of models to consistently uncover the same concepts.
 The substantial level of correlation between the \css measure and the standard \bipstab measure can be interpreted as an experimental confirmation of the previous intuitive claim.
 Namely, the \css measure approximates stability with the amount of reference topics, corresponding to concepts, uncovered by each of the two distinct model instances.